-At JSD Legal, we help New Jersey drivers fight speeding tickets and protect their driving record.
+At JSD Legal, we help New Jersey drivers fight speeding ticket and protect their driving record.

 In New Jersey, speeding violations are based on how far over the posted speed limit you were driving.
 The penalties get worse the faster you were going.